 Put yourself in the shoes of a marketing manager who receives hundreds of sponsorship letters every month.
-What’s the likelyhood they are going to take time out of their busy day to read a sponsorship letter from someone they don’t know, asking for some sort of investment into something they don’t care about?
+What’s the likelihood they will take time out of their busy day to read a sponsorship letter from a stranger, asking for investment into something they know nothing about?

 It’s the same reaction you get when your Wednesday night family dinner is interrupted by a telemarketer.
 Or when you receive an email from a Nigerian prince offering you a share in his fortune.